-Strategies for the legal minimisation of income tax in can be categorised in a number of ways:
+Strategies for the legal minimisation of income tax may include:

 - Actions which delay the recognition of income or accelerate tax deductions in the targeted tax year – i.e paying attention to the timing of transactions.

 - Transactions which take advantage of tax concessions which have been deliberately written into the tax law, or where a lower-tax choice can be made e.g. instant tax write off of asset purchases